LMAX-Exchange/puppet-networking-example/README.md

 Finally, the unhappy bosses have also come back with a mandate - architecture changes must be consistent across all environments, we can't have a repeat of the credit card check problem.

-With that, the way the engineering team is approaching network config needs to be re-thought.
+With that, the way the engineering team is approaching network config needs to be completely overhauled.

 ### The Problem This Module Solves

 What started as a very flexible way of defining networking in Hiera eventually ballooned into a large amount of configuration that was hard for the engineering team to handle.
-The approach, while flexible, wasn't helpful in keeping things the same.
+The approach, while flexible, wasn't helpful in keeping things "the same".
 Architecture changes required too many edits.
 Expanding capacity required too many copy and pastes.
 There is too much "necessary data" that needs to be added to a node's Hiera file.

 It's also <i>impossible</i> to enforce any sort of architecture consistency when each node individually describes the